 Oh, isn’t social media brilliant?
 It has been my life-line to all my viewers.
 We’ve shared messages, stories, pictures and I have been able to keep everyone up to date with pictures of Ava and also snippets of information about when I am back on screen and so forth.
 It is a wonderful platform, and very direct as I manage my own pages.
 Come and say hi if you are on Facebook, Twitter or Instagram.
 Just search my name.

-Have your style choices changed over the years, in jewelry and fashion?
+Have your style choices changed over the years, in jewellery and fashion?

 Yes.
 When I began I would buy lots of different designs at a slightly lower price point, but as my knowledge expanded, my understanding advanced and my passion grew, I stopped buying lots of little pieces and started to invest in beautiful, elite gemstones and those whose story interested me.
 Since becoming a gemologist I find my interest goes deeper than the superficial face value and although it still has to look beautiful, I search for the beauty of the story and the history of that gem, both inside and out.